21 Things to Do in Hunza Valley

 21. Explore Hopar Valley

-Hopar Valley is a hidden gem just 30 kilometers from Karimabad, offering a peaceful escape from the busier spots in Hunza.
-The drive itself is an adventure, with winding roads and breathtaking views at every turn.
+Hopar Valley, just 30 kilometers from Karimabad, is a hidden gem that offers a quiet escape from the more crowded spots in Hunza.
+The drive alone is a thrill, with winding mountain roads and stunning views around every bend, setting the stage for the beauty that awaits.

 How to Get There